-During these uncertain times, it is crucial to maintain food safety and the integrity of FSSC 22000 certification.
-The Foundation is, accordingly, monitoring the Corona crisis very closely and collaborating with other industry and governing bodies, such as the Global Food Safety Initiative (GFSI) and the International Accreditation Forum (IAF), to establish new ways of working.
-Additionally, FSSC 22000 conducted a more comprehensive risk assessment to determine the short- and long-term risks, the subsequent impact on business continuity related to FSSC 22000 certification activities and the integrity of the Scheme.
-We have therefore created further guidance to our Certification Bodies, Training Organizations, and Accreditation Bodies that is available on our website in the section Scheme documents.
+During these uncertain times, it is crucial to maintain food safety and FSSC 22000 certification integrity.
+The Foundation continues to closely monitor the Corona crisis and is collaborating with other industry and governing bodies, such as the Global Food Safety Initiative (GFSI) and the International Accreditation Forum (IAF), to establish new ways of working.
+Additionally, FSSC 22000 conducted a more comprehensive risk assessment to determine the short- and long-term risks, the subsequent impact on business continuity related to FSSC 22000 certification activities, and the Scheme’s integrity.
+Available on our website in the section Scheme documents is further guidance for our Certification Bodies, Training Organizations, and Accreditation Bodies.

 We believe that remote auditing (full or partial) is a vital component of the auditing future and trust that this will bring some relief to an already challenging situation while ensuring a robust audit and certification process.
 With the launch of partial remote auditing (ICT Audit approach) and full remote auditing, the Foundation is anticipating the future of audit delivery and the widely shared vision that the use of big data solutions, new online verification technologies, and ongoing limitations of traveling will have a permanent impact.

 This flowchart provides an overview of the different audit delivery options available to organizations.

 Full remote audits

 As of 5 October 2020, all FSSC 22000 licensed Certification Bodies (CBs) can deliver FSSC 22000 auditing and certification for food safety and quality utilizing the full remote audit option.
 The Addendum on remote audits describes the requirements for full remote audits.